paulosuzart/paulosuzart.github.io/_posts/2026-02-05-part-I-the-vibe-manifesto.md

 ## 5. Clarity is not overhead.
 It's the product.

-Well-defined concepts, bounded contexts, documented decisions — these aren't "old school" or "waterfall."
+Well-defined concepts, bounded contexts, documented decisions; these aren't "old school" or "waterfall."
 They're the only reason we'll be able to iterate six months from now.
 We pay the cost of clarity upfront because the cost of confusion compounds.
 Clarity starts with product thinking, product people, and only then it ends in code.

 ## 6. Business people must know what they're asking for.

 If requirements are vibed, the implementation will be vibed.
 We don't accept "just make it work" as a spec.
-We push back — kindly, but firmly — until we have definitions we can build against.
+We push back; kindly, but firmly; until we have definitions we can build against.
 Pretty much as if we were to implement it by hand line-by-line.
 The alternative is building something nobody can explain or extend.
 The business dies.

 ## 7. Speed now, speed later.